Nganga02/airbnb-clone-project/README.md

   - One-to-Many with `Property` (a host can have many properties)
   - One-to-Many with `Booking` (a user can have multiple bookings

     1. email - email of the user for authentication
     2. Phone number - linked to mobile payments
     3. Name - Name of the user
     4. isTenant(bool) - identifies if the user is a tenant or landlord
 + Propery:
   Contains details about listings — title, description, price, location, amenities, etc.
   **Relationships:**
   - One-to-Many with `Booking`
   - One-to-Many with `Review`

     1. Name - name of the property
     2. Location - where the property is located
     3. Reviews - a property can have reviews regarding the place
 + Bookings
   Manages reservation details including dates, guest info, and payment status.
   **Relationships:**
   - Many-to-One with `User` (guest)
   - Many-to-One with `Property`

     1. Time of booking
     2. Duration of stay - how long a tenant is going to occupy the space
     3. Amount
 + Reviews
   Stores user ratings and feedback for properties.
   **Relationships:**
   - Many-to-One with `User`
   - Many-to-One with `Property`

     1. Userid - used to tie a review to a user since a user can have multiple reviews
-  3. review - content of the review
+    2. Review - content of the review
 + Payments
   Tracks transaction details including payment amount, date, and status.
   **Relationships:**
   - One-to-One with `Booking`

     1. Time - time when the payment is made
     2. UserId - used to identify who has made the payment
     3. Confirmation code - For confiemation purposes

+---

 ## API Security